weasel-fish/crypto-keeper/README.md

 * SignUp - This component contains a form with controlled inputs for a user's name and email that are tracked in state as the object formData.
 Upon submitting the form, a fetch post request is sent to the backend, with the body in the form of { name: ' ', email: ' '}.
 If successful, the created user object will be sent back in the response and the handleLogin function (again, passed down from App) will set the new user object as the current user.

-* Home - This component displays a welcome message that includes the logged in user's name if anyone is logged in.
+* Home - This component displays a welcome message that includes the logged in user's name and renders the DeleteUser component if anyone is logged in.
 It also renders the CurrencyList component.

+* DeleteUser - This component displays a button that when clicked sends a delete request to the backend which will delete the user and any associated user wallets.

 * CurrencyList - This component, on initial render, fetches a list of currencies from the Coinbase API via the url 'https://api.exchange.coinbase.com/currencies'.
 This returns an array of objects, each representing a currency and containing a host of information.
 Upon a successful fetch, the array is filtered to remove a few fiat currencies (USD, GBP, EUR), sorted by it's 'sort_order' value (which I have assumed is popularity or activity, but I could be wrong), and then stored in state.
 That state is then passed through a filter which matches the currencies to any value entered into the search field (a controlled input, the value of which is held in the searchText state).
 This filtered list (which when the search field is empty contains all currencies) is then used to populate a scrollable list that displays each currency's name and symbol/id.
 A button toggles the sortAlpha state which switches the list between alphabetical and popularity ordering.
 Each list item is clickable, and when clicked will navigate the user to the currency's individual page (passing along the currency's name and id in the route parameters).